John Ronald Brown: Later medical career

 By the early 1970s, Brown was carrying out gender-affirming surgery on transgender patients at a small clinic he set up in San Francisco.
 He would later claim to have performed 600 such surgeries during the course of his career.

-Only a small minority of patients met their exceptionally strict criteria for gender-affirming surgery.
-The program at Johns Hopkins, for example, only approved surgery for 24 out of the first 2000 people who approached them with the request for it.
+At the time, only a small minority of patients met the exceptionally strict criteria for gender-affirming surgery.
+The program at the Johns Hopkins Gender Identity Clinic, for example, only approved surgery for 24 out of the first 2000 people who approached them with the request for it.
 Brown, by contrast, freely admitted that he was willing to operate on anybody who would pay him.
 His lack of a formal surgical qualification made it necessary for him to carry out gender-affirming procedures in his office on an out-patient basis, rather than in a fully equipped surgical theatre.
 He also operated on patients in motel rooms, and his own garage.

 In 1977, following the death of one patient and a lawsuit from another, Brown's medical license was revoked by the California Board of Medical Quality Assurance for "gross negligence, incompetence and practicing unprofessional medicine in a manner which involved moral turpitude".
 He was also charged with allowing patients to work as unqualified, medical assistants (allegedly as barter for their own subsequent surgery), failing to hospitalize a patient who had developed a life-threatening infection and making false claims on medical insurance forms.
 Brown continued to practice medicine outside of California, but was successively barred from practicing in Hawaii, Alaska and the island of Saint Lucia.

-During the 1980s Brown began soliciting and advertising surgical services in the USA whilst performing the surgical procedures in Mexico.
+During the 1980s Brown began soliciting and advertising surgical services in the United States, whilst performing the surgical procedures in Mexico.
 In 1986, an article in the magazine Forum reported on his procedure for surgically increasing penis length.
 The Forum article and an Inside Edition television documentary made several years later ("The Worst Doctor in America") both portrayed Brown as an incompetent and inept surgeon.
 While some of his patients were satisfied with their surgical results and praised Brown, he gained an overall poor reputation and the nickname "Butcher Brown" amongst the trans community.
 Despite this, desperate individuals continued to seek him out.

 In 1990, Brown spent 19 months in prison for practicing medicine without a license.
 The charge came after Brown operated on a thirty-year-old transgender woman from Orange County, California.
 After leaving prison, Brown worked as a taxi driver for a year before re-establishing himself in medical practice.